Last updated: October 03, 2024

 Fixed interest rate home equity loan

-You can view current home equity loan rates from Discover® Home Loans to better understand what rates you should expect, or you can enter your credit score and estimated home equity in our monthly payment calculator to see what your monthly payments might look like for a fixed rate home equity loan.
+You can view current home equity loan rates from Discover® Home Loans to better understand what rates you could expect, or you can enter your credit score and estimated home equity in our monthly payment calculator to see what your monthly payments might look like for a fixed rate home equity loan.

 Home equity loan closing costs and other fees